 If you establish an FSA during the year, you are only eligible for reimbursement of expenses you incur after becoming an FSA participant.
-Additionally, you receive reimbursement from your FSAs only for eligible expenses incurred during the same calendar year in which you deposit money into your account.
-However, effective November 1, 2005, you may carry over into the next calendar year any unused funds remaining in your FSA as of December 31-and you may use these carryover funds to reimburse not only eligible expenses incurred in the same year in which the funds were deposited, but also for eligible expenses incurred from January 1 through March 15 of the following year.
+Additionally, you receive reimbursement from your FSAs only for eligible expenses incurred during the same calendar year in which you deposit money into your account or during the carryover period.
+You may carry over into the next calendar year any unused funds remaining in your FSA as of December 31-and you may use these carryover funds to reimburse not only eligible expenses incurred in the same year in which the funds were deposited, but also for eligible expenses incurred from January 1 through March 15 of the following year.